adriensamson/docker-images/README.md

 # docker-images

-This is my collection of docker images based on debian wheezy (stable).
+This is my collection of docker images based on debian wheezy (stable) when possible.

+These images are not in the docker hub repository but you can build them easily with the `build` script.

 ## Daemon images